Dota Auto Chess: Gameplay

+Rankings

 Dota Auto Chess has its own ranking system.
-After the end of a game, the rank of players who lose the game early will decrease, and the rank of players who lose late and the victor will increase.
-There are six ranks in the game, including Queen, King, Rook, Bishop, Knight and Pawn, while Queen is the highest rank and Pawn is the basic rank.
-There are one to nine steps in Pawn, Knight, Bishop and Rook ranks.
-Once players reach the highest step, their rank will increase.
-The King rank only has one step.
-When players reach the Queen rank, the global digital a number ranking is available for the top ten thousand.
+After the end of a game, the rank of players changes based on how well they placed.
+Players who survive longer place higher and thus earn greater rank increases.
+There are six basic ranks in the game: Queen, King, Rook, Bishop, Knight and Pawn, with Queen the highest rank.
+The Pawn, Knight, Bishop and Rook ranks are split into numerical rankings from 1 to 9, while there is a single King and single Queen rank.
+Additionally, the top ten thousand Queen players on the global leaderboard are shown alongside their standing.
 At the end of April 2019, the developer added a season system.
 After the end of a season, higher rank players achieve better rewards and the rank will reset.

+Cosmetics

 All players have a basic courier at the beginning.
 After each game, players in the top rank are awarded "candies".
 Each player can achieve no more than ten candies per day.
 Players with Custom Pass can achieve five more candies per day.
 Players can spend 40 candies to roll a new courier or spend hundreds of candies to add a cosmetic effect on their couriers.
 Couriers have different rarities.
 The rare couriers are usually bigger and more appealing than normal ones.
 Some couriers can combine to form new couriers that cannot be bought directly.
 Beside earning candies in game, players can pay for candies.
 In January 2019, players could scan QR codes in the game to pay for candies from a third party store.
 Drodo Studio later disabled candy codes, but candies are still available from some third party sellers out of the game.